 - Combine the 'sauce' ingredients

-- Add the sauce ingredients and chopped broccoli to the pan, with the heat on low, cover and simmer for 5 minutes
+- Add the broccoli, cover and simmer 5 minutes

 - Boil some water in a separate pan and cook the ramen noodles, they only take a couple minutes - don't overcook or they will get mushy!